grinya007/pm/README.md

 - absolutely non-interactive web-client application
 - actions taken by package manager other than install or remove are currently not displayed on the dashboard

-So here we go, three speps to check it out on openSUSE box:
+So here we go, three steps to check it out on openSUSE box:
 ```
 curl https://raw.githubusercontent.com/grinya007/pm/master/Dockerfile --output Dockerfile
 docker build -t grinya007/pm .